sandialabs/slycat/docs/source/GET-methods/GET-Configuration-Parsers.rst

 .. http:get:: /api/configuration/parsers

-  Returns a list of Parser objects and their metadata.
+  Returns a list of parser objects and their metadata.
 These are the parsers that are available from the Slycat server for parsing uploaded data, such as CSVs, into the Slycat server for displaying models.
 You can generally find parsers displayed in the Slycat model wizards.